bot-shawn/Cognitive-Behavior-Tracker/README.md

   - 🟪 **Idle / AFK** (`#8D96A5`)

 ### 3. Top Applications Ranking Panel
-A beautiful dynamic progress panel in the dashboard bottom section:
+A progress panel in the dashboard bottom section:
-- Dynamically aggregates tracked logs to rank the top 3 applications by total usage duration.
+- Tracks logs to rank the top 3 applications by total usage duration.
 - Renders proportional horizontal progress bars color-coded by their active category.

 ### 4. Native macOS Idle (AFK) time monitoring